mongodb/docs/source/includes/measurements-disks-describe-options.rst

    * - ``start``
      - String
-     - The time at which to start retrieving measurements, as specified by an ISO-8601 timestamp string.
+     - The time at which to start retrieving metrics, as specified by an ISO-8601 timestamp string.
 If you specify ``start``, you must also specify ``end``.
 Mutually exclusive with ``period``.
      - yes

    * - ``end``
      - String
-     - The time at which to stop retrieving measurements, as specified by an ISO-8601 timestamp string.
+     - The time at which to stop retrieving metrics, as specified by an ISO-8601 timestamp string.
 If you specify ``end``, you must also specify ``start``.
 Mutually exclusive with ``period``.
      - yes

    * - ``type``
      - String
-     - Specifies which measurement to return.
-If ``type`` is not specified, all measurements are returned.
+     - Specifies which metric to return.
+If ``type`` is not specified, all metrics are returned.

-       You must specify a measurement that is valid for the host. |service|
+       You must specify a metric that is valid for the host. |service|
-       returns an error if a specified measurement is invalid.
+       returns an error if a specified metric is invalid.

-       The following measurement values are valid:
+       The following metric values are valid:

        .. list-table::